justinedelson/pgehello/anatomy.md

 In a AEM Apps PhoneGap Enterprise application, the Splash Page is displayed on application load and is responsible for ensuring that the initial content of the application is moved to the proper location.
 By default, the content of a PhoneGap application is contained in a read-only area of the device's file system to a read-write area so that when the content is updated using Content Sync, it can be overwritten.
 Since the entire application is present in this read-write location, the update payloads from ContentSync only need to include the exact files that were affected by the update.

-All of the integration code required to do this content move is provided in the `mobileapps/components/splash-page` page component and the `cq.mobile.content-sync` Client Library.
+All of the integration code required to do this content move is provided in the `mobileapps/components/splash-page-content-sync-2` page component and the `cq.mobile.content-sync-2` Client Library.
 The only reason for an application-specific Splash Page component is to provide a specific visual look.
 In this case, this Splash Page simply has a yellow background.

-Since `mobileapps/components/splash-page` is implemented in JSP, the custom Splash Page component defines the included Client Library in `headlibs.jsp` and `bodylibs.jsp`.
-The referenced Client Library, in `/apps/justinedelson/helloworld/components/page/splash-page/clientlibs` has a single CSS file and embeds three existing Client Libraries:
+Since `mobileapps/components/splash-page-content-sync-2` is implemented in JSP, the custom Splash Page component defines the included Client Library in `headlibs.jsp` and `bodylibs.jsp`.
+The referenced Client Library, in `/apps/justinedelson/helloworld/components/page/splash-page/clientlibs` has a single CSS file and embeds the  Client Library with the category `cq.mobile.content-sync-2`.

-* `angularjs` - although the PGE Hello World application does not use AngularJS, the Splash Page does.
-* `cq.mobile.foundation.angular` - this library provides some basic utilities for integrating AngularJS with the AEM Apps framework.
-* `cq.mobile.content-sync` - this library provides the JavaScript implementation of the Content Sync client.

 #### Page Component